Navalny jail shows grim reality of Russia-EU diplomacy

 Photos from inside the prison where opposition hero Alexei Navalny is being held show the grubby reality behind Russia-EU diplomacy.

-A Russian court sentenced Navalny to three and a half years on bogus charges on Tuesday (2 February).
+A Russian court sentenced Navalny to three and a half years on bogus charges on Tuesday (2 February), while police arrested another 1,400 pro-Navalny protesters.

 Join EUobserver today